-In the case of the Snowshot 3-in-1.
-Appearance-wise it is also "3-in-1"; shell only and fully integrated jacket provide one look while the liner can be worn two different ways, for a total of three looks.
-The shell jacket is waterproof, with a separate hanging lining to manage moisture and protect the H2No membrane on the polyester face fabric.
+In the case of the Snowshot 3-in-1, the inner layer is a synthetic insulated, full-zip front, hoodless sweater.
+The outer shell jacket is waterproof, with a separate hanging lining to manage moisture and protect the H2No membrane on the polyester face fabric.
 The two jackets together are fairly warm by virtue of the insulation and multiple layers of fabric.
-These same multiple layers of fabric also confine the wearer's movement more than an all-in-one insulated jacket.
-These attributes are shared by all 3-in-1.
+These numerous layers of fabric also confine the wearer's movement more than an all-in-one insulated jacket – this shortcoming is shared by all 3-in-1 jackets.

 Fit and Comfort

 The Snowshot 3-in-1, by virtue of its construction, has many layers of fabric rubbing against each other.
 This setup produces friction and a more restrained range of motion than traditional single-piece ski jackets.
 There is no way to provide the versatility of the 3-in-1 jacket without this added friction, so there is a trade-off.
 However, when worn separately, the individual layers of this jacket are very comfortable.
 In the end, it comes out just about average.

 Testers noted that the fit of this jacket was a bit larger than average, partially due to the boxy, untailored fit of the torso and hem sections of the jacket.
 Our main tester is usually a perfect men's medium, and this jacket was a little loose on him.

 The Snowshot 3-in-1 offers short pit zips without mesh across the opening.
 Furthermore, the vents are only part of the shell layer and not the insulated sweater underneath.
 The result is a jacket with average ventilation when worn in its full configuration.
 Single-piece insulated ski jackets offer better ventilation for the warmth in most cases.